PDXostc/rvi_backend/README.md

 This pre-release of the RVI Backend does not yet include any customized pages but uses the administration pages that are automatically created by Django.
 The root URL is automatically forwarded to the administration pages.
-Loggin into your server from a web browser using
+Logging into your server from a web browser using

     http://localhost:8000